 In the qualities you discover or realize about your brand, you may find gems that not only differentiate you from competitors, but also directly appeal to your target audience.
 This all relates back to brand purpose and how you can leverage purpose-driven marketing.
 Use these ideas to stand out, stay authentic, get your audience engaged, and build a community, all with the help of strategic and authentic content marketing.

-Case Study: Fire Dept. Coffee
+Authentic Content Marketing Example: Fire Dept. Coffee

 Let’s take a look at exactly how one coffee seller created authentic content, allowing them to resonate with their target audience.